dev-sec/dev-sec.github.io/content/contributing.md

     have the right to submit it under the open source license indicated in the file; or

-(b) The contribution is based upon previous work that, to the best
+(b) The contribution is based upon previous work that, to the
-    of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as indicated in the file; or
+    best of my knowledge, is covered under an appropriate open source license and I have the right under that license to submit that work with modifications, whether created in whole or in part by me, under the same open source license (unless I am permitted to submit under a different license), as Indicated in the file; or

 (c) The contribution was provided directly to me by some other
     person who certified (a), (b) or (c) and I have not modified it.

 (d) I understand and agree that this project and the contribution
     are public and that a record of the contribution (including all personal information I submit with it, including my sign-off) is maintained indefinitely and may be redistributed consistent with this project or the open source license(s) involved.
 ```

-then you just add a line to every git commit message:

-    HardeningFramework-DCO-1.1-Signed-off-by: Joe Smith <joe.smith@email.com> (github: github_handle)

-using your real name (sorry, no pseudonyms or anonymous contributions.)

-One way to automate this, is customise your get ``commit.template`` by adding
-a ``prepare-commit-msg`` hook to your hardening project checkout:
+## DCO Sign-Off Methods

+The DCO requires a sign-off message in the following format appear on each commit in the pull request:

 ```
-curl -o .git/hooks/prepare-commit-msg https://raw.githubusercontent.com/hardening-io/docs/master/docs/contrib/prepare-commit-msg.hook && chmod +x .git/hooks/prepare-commit-msg
+Signed-off-by: Christoph Hartmann <chris@dev-sec.io>
 ```

-* Note: the above script expects to find your GitHub user name in ``git config --get github.user``, set it with `git config --global github.user <username>`
+You have to use your real name (sorry, no pseudonyms or anonymous contributions.)

+The DCO text can either be manually added to your commit body, or you can add either **-s** or **--signoff** to your usual git commit commands.
+If you forget to add the sign-off you can also amend a previous commit with the sign-off by running **git commit --amend -s**.
+If you've pushed your changes to Github already you'll need to force push your branch after this with **git push -f**.

-## Contributing to the Hardening Framework Projects
+## Sample Contributing to the DevSec Hardening Framework Projects

 Below, replace "REPO" with the project that should be changed.
 Replace "USER" with your GitHub username.